Updated: Mar 12

 Avoid stimulants such as alcohol and coffee and try not to eat too much in the evenings.
 Aim not to eat an hour or 2 before bed but if you must, make foods easily digestible.
 If your body is busy digesting it won’t be able to rest properly.

-Try a cup of coco (the real stuff) or sleep support tea.
+Try a cup of sleep support tea.

 Try popping a couple of drops of lavender essential oil on a handkerchief, fold (so that the oil is encased) and place in your pillow case.
 This essential oil is very good for relaxation and sleep support.